2023 Annual Walk of Faith

 The Requirements of a Chaplin Aide for the Walk of Faith

-- Have your Parent or Guardian’s Approval to serves as a Chaplin Aide
+- Have your Parent or Guardian’s Approval to serve as a Chaplin Aide

 Duties of a Walk of Faith Chaplin Aide